The Eight Natural Doctors

 Every day men in positions of trust have decisions to make upon which depend results of great importance.
 Often they have to think rapidly, and this can be done successfully by those only who practice strict temperance.
 A disordered stomach produces a disordered, uncertain state of mind.
 Often it causes irritability, harshness, or injustice.
 Many a plan that would have been a blessing to the world has been set aside, many unjust, oppressive, even cruel measures have been carried, as the result of diseased conditions due to wrong habits of eating.

+Here is a suggestion for all whose work is sedentary or chiefly mental; let those who have sufficient moral courage and self-control try it: At each meal take only two or three kinds of simple food, and eat no more than is required to satisfy hunger.
+Take active exercise every day, and see if you do not receive benefit.
 Strong men who are engaged in active physical labour are not compelled to be as careful as to the quantity or quality of their food as are persons of sedentary habits; but even these would have better health if they would practice self-control in eating and drinking.

 One person can not lay down an exact rule for another.
 Every one should exercise reason and self-control and should act from principle.